 The form stays in place and provides insulation for the building.
 They are then finished inside and outside.
-This idea was first conceived in the 1940s and have since evolved through the help of technology to provide stronger materials that are more energy efficient.
+This idea was first conceived in the 1940s and has since evolved through the help of technology to provide stronger materials that are more energy-efficient.

 Modern ICFs basically consists of two components that together achieve insulation and strength.
 The first component is Extended polystyrene (EPS) which is used in making the insulating panel which is about 2 inches thick.
 EPS provides insulation for the home and it is used to shape the concrete that is about 6 inches thick.

-The second component is polypropylene plastic webs which connects the two panels together.
-They contain screw and attachment point for bracing and alignment during construction.
+The second component is polypropylene plastic webs which connect the two panels together.
+They contain screw and attachment points for bracing and alignment during construction.
 They also contain an inner and outer plastic framework that can be drilled into and used to hold finishing structures such as bricks, wood trim, sliding and so on.

 ICF can be used to construct a wide range of buildings from underground homes to multi-story buildings.
 They also offer a wide range of flexibility as they can be combined with other building techniques.
 For example, they can be used to build the foundation alone and then completed with other building techniques.
 Alternatively, they can be used in isolation to construct a building.

 ICFs differs fundamentally from other conventional construction in terms of how they are built.
-ICFs are in fact a more recent technology which is superior to concrete slabs and wooden structure.
+ICFs are in fact a more recent technology that is superior to concrete slabs and wooden structure.